Guy Fawkes and the Gunpowder Plot: everything you need to know

-Every year on 5 November people mark the anniversary of the failure of the Gunpowder Plot, in which 13 men plotted to blow up the Houses of Parliament in London in the hope of killing the Protestant king, James I and VI.
+Every year on 5 November people mark the anniversary of the failure of the gunpowder plot, in which 13 men plotted to blow up the Houses of Parliament in London in the hope of killing the Protestant king, James I and VI.
 But how much is known about Guy Fawkes, the conspirator most closely associated with the foiled scheme?
 Here we bring you the facts…

 Family: Guy Fawkes’s father, Edward Fawkes, worked for the Church of England, and his mother was named Edith.
 In 1568, before Guy was born, Edith gave birth to a daughter who died several weeks later.
-Guy had two sisters who lived into adulthood, named Anne and Elizabeth.
+Fawkes had two sisters who lived into adulthood, named Anne and Elizabeth.

 His life: The exact date of Guy Fawkes’s birth is unknown, yet there are records that he was baptised on 16 April 1570 at St Michael le Belfrey church in York.

 Despite his parents being Protestants, Fawkes’s mother remarried after his father’s death in 1579, and Fawkes became influenced by his stepfather’s Catholic practices.
 Despite it being a crime to be a Catholic during Elizabeth I’s reign, Fawkes converted to Catholicism during his teenage years.

 Fawkes attended St Peter’s School in York.
 After leaving school, he found a position in the household of Anthony Browne, 1st Viscount Montagu, and his successor Anthony-Maria Browne, 2nd Viscount Montagu.